-If you have been offered or have received a caution, you may be wondering what the precise consequences of accepting a police caution (a simple police caution) are.
+If you have been offered or received a caution, you may wonder what the precise consequences of accepting a police caution (a simple police caution) are.

 Is a Caution a Criminal Conviction?

 A frequently asked question is whether a police caution is a criminal conviction.
-The short answer is no, a caution is not a criminal conviction.
-A caution although not considered to be a criminal conviction, it does however carry significant consequences – particularly if you hope to work in a trusted/regulated profession.
+The short answer is no; a caution is not a criminal conviction.
+A caution, although not considered a criminal conviction, carries significant consequences – particularly if you hope to work in a trusted/regulated profession.

 What are the Consequences of Accepting a Police Caution?

-If you accept a simple police caution is will be “spent” immediately (a conditional caution is spent after 3 months) – a simple police caution will not be disclosed on a basic background check (undertaken by Disclosure Scotland).
+If you accept a simple police caution, it will be “spent” immediately (a conditional caution is spent after 3 months).
+In that case, a simple police caution will not be disclosed on a basic background check (undertaken by Disclosure Scotland).

-If however you work in a regulated sector, then the caution will have longer-term impacts.
-Also if you hope to live or work abroad the caution may cause you some difficulties.
+If, however, you work in a regulated sector, then the caution will have longer-term impacts.
+Also, if you hope to live or work abroad the caution may cause difficulties.

 The Police Caution and the PNC

 When you are given a police caution, or even if you are simply arrested with no further action being taken (NFA), the police will create a Police National Computer (PNC) record for you.
-A PNC record will record your details, amongst other things your name, aliases, date of birth, address, date of arrest, offence and the outcome of your case.
+A PNC record will record your details, including your name, aliases, date of birth, address, date of arrest, offence and the outcome of your case.

 If the police are asked to undertake a check on you, they will first check the PNC against your details.
-If you hope to work or live abroad you will need a “police certificate” which checks against the PNC.
+If you hope to work or live abroad, you will need a “police certificate” that checks against the PNC.

-Even though a police caution may not be disclosed on a police certificate after the relevant step down period has elapsed, the certificate will usually state “no live trace” as opposed to “no trace” if you had never been arrested/cautioned/convicted.
-This will give an indication to a foreign nation that you have previously been arrested/cautioned/convicted for something, and if their domestic policies require full disclosure, they may then ask you in for an interview and/or ask you to obtain your full police file so they can review your case.
+Even though a police caution may not be disclosed on a police certificate after the relevant step down period has elapsed, the certificate will usually state “no live trace” instead of “no trace” if you had never been arrested/cautioned/convicted.
+This will give an indication to a foreign nation that you have previously been arrested/cautioned/convicted for something.
+If their domestic policies require full disclosure, they may then ask you for an interview and/or ask you to obtain your full police file so they can review your case.

-There is a good argument to say that the no live trace policy on police certificates creates an anomaly when compared to domestic disclosure rules, namely the disclosure rules in respect of disclosing criminal records to a foreign nations affords less protection to UK citizens than they do on the domestic level to employers and regulatory bodies.
+There is a good argument to say that the no live trace policy on police certificates creates an anomaly when compared to domestic disclosure rules, namely, the disclosure rules in respect of disclosing criminal records to a foreign nation affords less protection to UK citizens than they do on the domestic level to employers and regulatory bodies.

 Police Cautions and Enhanced and Standard Disclosure and Barring Service (DBS) Certificates